vharsh97/blaze_app/README.md

 ***

-As we mentioned above, when working with the YOLO algorithm we are not searching for interesting regions in our image that could potentially contain an object.
+As we mentioned above, when working with the YOLO algorithm we are not searching for interesting regions in our image that could potentially contain an object. <br>
 Instead, we are splitting our image into cells, typically using a 19×19 grid.
 Each cell is responsible for predicting 5 bounding boxes (in case there is more than one object in this cell).
 Therefore, we arrive at a large number of 1805 bounding boxes for one image.
 ***

 <img width="700"  src="https://appsilon.com/wp-content/uploads/2018/08/yolo-1.png">

 ***
+Most of these cells and bounding boxes will not contain an object.
+Therefore, we predict the value pc, which serves to remove boxes with low object probability and bounding boxes with the highest shared area in a process called <strong>non-max suppression</strong>.

 ## What is YOLO Object Detection?